Monument walk at Hughenden

 Beech woodlands such as Manor Wood are a common sight in the Chilterns and were a popular choice for the local furniture industry

 Follow the path down an avenue of yew trees parallel to the metal fence on the edge.
-After about 50 metres, where the path forks, carry on between an avenue of yew trees running parallel to the metal fence on the edge of the park to your left.
+After about 50 metres, where the path forks, carry straight on between an avenue of yew trees running parallel to the metal fence on the edge of the park to your left.

 Disraeli loved the laurel and the yew.
 The land here is very suitable for yew trees as the soil is poor and sits on a chalk base.